Knowledge Base

 When this option and policy is enabled, and the attendee has not accepted the event organizer’s GDPR policy, the attendee will not appear with any information at all.

-Note, that the attendee’s information will always be visible to the event organizer in the Event Center.
+Important Note: The attendee’s information will always be visible to the event organizer in the event center.
 If event organizer export data to excel, the participant list will contain information of whether or not the attendee has accepted your GDPR policy.

 The information that is collected within the system and the information that the organizers can export will remain the same, although for export: Attendees, sub-registration results & orders, we have added a new field to indicate, if the attendee have accepted your GDPR regulations or not.
 The data that is collected, exported or distributed is the organizers responsibility at all time.